Researching People & Place

 The rapid fall of the water, the dams at very short distances crossing the river…give this place one of the most singular views to be found in this country.” – 1792 Topographical Sketch of the County Essex

-Museum staff and volunteers study the built environment of the Amesbury region with a focus on industrial history and urban technology.
+Museum staff and volunteers study the built environment of the Amesbury region with a focus on industrial history and urban technology, as well as the prominent individuals who have helped shape those stories.
 On an ongoing basis, the museum offers tours and generates reports to showcase this rich history.

 Introduction to Amesbury Industries, 1790-1930